LimonJuice322/rsschool-cv/cv.md

    * Telegram: lj322
    * Email: general00760@gmail.com

 3. I want to learn to create modern applications useful for people and business.
 I'm techie, it is interesting for me.
+   Nowadays, web development is one of the generals branches of IT industry.
+The Internet is more popular than 20 year before.
+   Every day everyone uses the Internet for their tasks (study, work, chat etc.).
+I want to create applications and interfaces for this people, because the frontend it is the first that user can see and use.
+It is the "face" of product.

    I read and learn articles, blogs and docs about frontend development, watch some guides and videos.
    Also, I consolidate my knowledge with practice (you can find some small apps in my GitHub profile).